srobbibaro/krig-game-engine/README.md

 ### Compile

-Ater the required packages have been installed, launch Code::Blocks and load the _krig.cbp_ project file.
+After the required packages have been installed, launch Code::Blocks and load the _krig.cbp_ project file.
 Krig should now build with Code::Blocks.

 Krig can also be compiled (using Code::Blocks) from the command line.